 With all the other viruses going around, it’s important to note that antibiotics have no effect on viral infections.
 Antibiotics can treat bacterial infections, such as strep throat, a bad skin infection (cellulitis), or a sinus infection.

 Besides the fact that they won’t be effective against viruses and may be costly, there’s another good reason for limiting antibiotic use: Taking them when they aren’t needed creates antibiotic resistance.

 Antibiotic resistance occurs when bacteria become invincible to antibiotics, making them much harder to treat in the future.
 Overuse and misuse of antibiotics causes antibiotic-resistant bacteria, or “superbugs.”
 If more superbugs are created, we will not have any effective antibiotics to treat bacterial infections.

-Coughs can last for a while.
-Coughs during or after colds can last for several weeks, especially for people with asthma or chronic obstructive lung disease (COPD).
+- Coughs can last for a while.
+Coughs after any cold or viral infection (especially after a COVID infection) can last for several weeks, especially for people with asthma or chronic obstructive lung disease (COPD).
 Talk with your doctor about over-the-counter treatments for this.
 It’s important to know that over-the-counter medicines to treat coughs are generally not effective in children under the age of 7.

 - Know when to call your doctor.